Life is filled with a lot of big questions: What’s the point? What’s the meaning? Why am I here?

 - post-traumatic stress disorder

-Some studies have also found that existential therapy may have positive benefits for people who are incarcerated, living with advanced cancer, or
+Some studies have also found that existential therapy may have positive benefits for people who are incarcerated, living with

 People who practice existential therapy often have two areas of training.
 The first is mental health training.
 Most people will have a graduate degree in psychology or counseling or a medical degree in psychiatry.
 Secondly, they may also have completed additional work in philosophy.